moxvallix/LinMobGames/README.md

 ### PixelWheels: A top-down arcade style racer.
 - Run in java.
 - Game seems to run without bugs.
+Slight UI issues in menus however.
 - Best in fullscreen mode, and landscape screen rotation.
 - Enable touch UI in: Settings > Misc > Developer Options > Misc, then set "Force touch input" to true.
 - Change to touch UI in: Settings > Input, and set both controllers to Pie or Side buttons.